AlphaStan/alphacross/README.md

 ### How does this work ?

 We decided to use a DQN (Deep Q-Network) as described in [Mnih, Kavukcuoglu et al. NIPS 2013](https://deepmind.com/research/publications/playing-atari-deep-reinforcement-learning).
-This approach develop by DeepMind technologies was one the first applications of applications of reinforcement learning in high dimensional environments.
+This approach developed by DeepMind technologies was one the first applications of reinforcement learning in high dimensional environments.
 A DNN (Deep Neural Network) is used to tackle the high dimensionality challenge.
-Briefly, in Reinforcement Learning there is an environment with states *s*, actions *a* that lead from one state to another and rewards *r* for reaching states.
+In Reinforcement Learning there is an environment with states *s*, actions *a* that lead from one state to another and rewards *r* for reaching states.
 An agent is placed in this environment with no prior knowledge of it and has to maximize its reward by following the best course of actions.
 In our case we use **Q-learning**.
 Basically, Q-learning aims at learning a function Q*: s x a -> Q*(s, a) which is defined as the maximum expected reward by taking action *a* while in state *s*.
 Q* is called the optimal action-state value function.
 Hence, we are trying to learn a policy *p* that maps a state *s* to the action that maximizes the expected reward from *s*: p(s) = a* where a*=argmax_a Q*(s, a).
 Intuitively, by applying *p*, we are following the path with highest expected reward.
 This part is quite technical, if you are interested in Reinforcement Learning read [this introduction from Sutton](http://incompleteideas.net/book/the-book-2nd.html).
+In high dimensional environments you have way too many possible states for your agent.
+Thus we use a DNN that takes the state as input and outputs an action.
+Please read the article for more details.

 ### This looks great ! how can I contribute ?